Denis Law: Personal life

 In 2012, he established the Denis Law Legacy Trust, a registered charity that operates programmes and activities focussed around community engagement and widening sporting participation.
 The charity aims to reduce instances of youth crime and anti-social behaviour; promote health and wellbeing and encourage inclusivity through sport, physical activity and creative endeavour collaborating on community projects like Scotland's first Cruyff Court in Aberdeen.

-Law was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to football and charity.
+Law was appointed a CBE in the 2016 New Year Honours for services to football and charity.
 In 2017, he received the Freedom of the City of Aberdeen.